AI cover letter generator

 Cover Letter Greetings: Set the Tone for Success

-Your cover letter is more than just a formality—it’s your first handshake with a potential employer.
+Your cover letter is more than just a formality, it’s your first handshake with a potential employer.
 The greeting you choose isn’t just an opening line; it’s your opportunity to make a positive impression, demonstrate professionalism, and establish a connection.
 A well-crafted salutation sets the stage for a standout application.
-But how do you get it right every time?
-Let’s dive in.

 How to Nail Your Cover Letter Greeting